 Decks are additional living space for entertaining, relaxation and day-to-day living.
 With an extra measure of planning and carpentry, a deck can also add an element of craftsmanship and artistry to any home.

-An 8′ x 30′ deck and 12′ x 32′ pergola grew when the original design was changed to add pergola spanning 10′ over the pool.
-An addition of 12′ x 18′. (photos taken before final paint touch-up)
+An 8′ x 30′ deck and 12′ x 32′ pergola grew when the original design was changed to add a pergola spanning 10′ over the pool – an addition of 12′ x 18′. (photos taken before final paint touch-up)

 This project included building a deck over an existing concrete porch.
 To match the aesthetic of the existing pergola, 6 x 6’s were used on the post and beam framing.
 Owner supplied the railing design – made using Kayu Batu, a super dense, impervious to bug and rot wood from Indonesia.
 Composite decking with an access door to cellar storage.